Best gadget for men

 MacBook Pro (Mid 2014)

 When it comes to laptops, the MacBook Pro is tough to beat.
-In its latest 'mid-2014' form it comes in 13 and 15-inch display sizes starting from £999 and £1,599, respectively.
+It comes in 13 and 15-inch display sizes and even the entry level model has an Intel Dual Core 2.5Ghz processor, 4Gb of RAM and a 500Gb hard drive.
 The Retina Display gives almost unrivalled detail, while a dual core Intel i5 processor ensures snappy performance.
-Mac OS X Mavericks, and soon to be Yosemite, completes the package.
+Mac OS X Yosemite completes the package.

 Tesla Model S

-Tesla's Model S all-electric car is available in the UK.
-Finally!
+After a long wait, Tesla's Model S all-electric car is now available in the UK.
 In its cheaper 60kWh version it will manage more than 200 miles on a single charge, while the 85kWh can do more than 300 if you drive carefully.
 A large 17-inch touchscreen controls the car, adding to its futuristic vibe.
 The Performance model can out accelerate an Aston Martin so it's no slouch, either.

 From £49,200 | Tesla